A Normandy D-Day tour is a great way to commemorate the Allied invasion’s 75th Anniversary

 A visit to the beaches of Normandy is on many a bucket list.
-With the upcoming D-Day 70th Anniversary on June 6, 2014, a Normandy D-Day tour is a great way to pay your respects to the Greatest Generation, who brought forth a pivotal moment in WWII with their sacrifice and courage.
+With the D-Day 75th Anniversary on June 6, 2019, a Normandy D-Day tour is a great way to pay your respects to the Greatest Generation, who brought forth a pivotal moment in WWII with their sacrifice and courage.

 Where is Normandy, France and where are the U.S.-relevant sites of the Normandy invasion?